 In this section of the test, you will have to solve 30 questions in 38 minutes.
-To help you understand this section of the test better, the various features of TEAS science have been discussed in the following sections of the article.
+To help you understand this section of the test better, various features of the same have been discussed in the following sections of the article.

 Type of General Science Questions asked in the TEAS

-The TEAS science section can be broadly divided into two parts, based on the type of questions that you will have to answer under them in this particular section of the test.
+The science section can be broadly divided into two parts, based on the type of questions that you will have to answer under them in this particular section of the test.
 The General Science (as mentioned in the sub-heading) questions will cover topics from Chemistry, Physics, Earth science and questions on scientific reasoning.
-The questions asked in this part of the TEAS are usually not straightforward.
+The questions asked in this part are usually not straightforward.

 For example, some questions may discuss the observations made during a particular experiment.
 Based on the observations and such similar information, you will have to develop the correct conclusion.
 However, since the TEAS paper comprises multiple choice questions, all you have to do is choose the correct answer.

-Another important thing that you have to remember about TEAS science is that all the questions will not deal with scientific theories.
+Another important thing that you have to remember is that all the questions will not deal with scientific theories.
 This is especially true for the questions from General Science.
 You might even come across questions where you will have to recollect details regarding major scientific milestones.

 Certain questions may even deal with you being required to know scientific terms and their meanings.
 Thus, looking at the scope of this section, its scores can be said to be a representation of your overall knowledge on various scientific topics.
 However, since the questions deal with topics that you have already studied in high school, all you will need to do is revise these topics.